Fabric of Spacetime - The Story and Inspiration

 My mom was a Navajo-style weaver.
 For decades she wove at the Damascus Fiber Arts School built in 1874 on the Oregon Trail outside Portland.
 She battled Alzheimer's for 15 years until her death in 2014.
 She continued to weave long after she could no longer communicate verbally.

-Since 2000 I have manufactured architectural glass.
+For nearly two decades I have manufactured architectural glass.
 I was chosen to participate in a residency at the Pilchuck Glass School a year after her death.
 During the residency I began exploring new materials beyond familiar glass and I ventured into a new realm.
 I merged my fascination of the wonders of deep space with the complexities of social justice.

 Audrey Moore (Rt), director of the Damascus Fiber Arts School, and Candace Pratt with warped-frame ready to weave.

 For more than three decades I have been an amateur astronomer studying mesmerizing images of deep space and documenting personal observations through my telescope.
 I have always been drawn to connecting the vastness of the cosmos with our relevance.
 This Navajo-style weaving intertwines the forces seen in our observable universe with the fragility of our social environment.

 Slowly as my mind traversed this expanse, the features of Fabric of Spacetime began to appear.
 The warp is the vertical material held in tension on the upright loom.
 It is the hidden strength of a weaving.
 Instead of choosing traditional wool for the warp, I knew I would use stainless steel cable.
 Only this cable could represent the strength necessary to resist the forces exerting pressure on society.